World Cup biking – what we know now

 Are you ready to take Kansas City by the handlebars?
 We can help you find the resources to find a bike, plan your routes, and discover a favorite new hangout spot!

 Regional Trails and Bikeways Map - It's the most comprehensive map of bike lanes, trails, and paths you'll find, and it's available in an online interactive mode or as a printable PDF.
-You can even request a map be mailed to you!
+Choose layers like shared use paths and separated (protected) bike lanes to map a route that you feel comfortable and safe riding.
+There is even a layer for public libraries (good books, local experts, public restrooms, air conditioning, and wifi) and the ConnectKC26 motorcoach services for World Cup fans.
+You can also request a map be mailed to you!

 Bike Safety Tips - Learn how to fit your helmet, ride confidently, and even fix a flat tire in these video tutorials.
 También en español